Meet our team

 Aaron Pedersen has over 20 years’ experience in digital product and marketing with a track record of delivering innovative products that drive customer and revenue growth.
 With a background in law, he has managed his own business from start up to sale and held senior roles in some of Australia’s largest companies, bringing a unique combination of hands on entrepreneurial drive and creativity, with enterprise level discipline in analysis, strategy and programme management.

-Scott holds a Bachelor of Science from The University of Sydney, a Bachelor of Laws from the University of Technology, Sydney, an Executive MBA from INSEAD and an Executive MBA from Tsinghua University in Beijing.
+Scott is currently the Chair of the University of Technology Sydney’s Business School’s Advisory Board, a board member of Supply Nation (the Australian supplier diversity council) and was previously an Advisory Board member of Columbia Business School’s W. Edwards Deming Center for Quality, Productivity and Competitiveness.
+He holds a Bachelor of Science from the University of Sydney, a Bachelor of Laws from UTS, an Executive MBA from INSEAD and an Executive MBA from Tsinghua University in Beijing.